liberodark/wine_scripts/README.md

 ## start.sh script description

-All script settings (variables) are in the settings_start file or in the settings_SCRIPTNAME file.
+All script settings (variables) are in the settings_run file.

 To change prefix architecture to 32-bit change PREFIX_ARCH variable to win32 in settings_SCRIPTNAME file.